 “Virtual reality allows for all types of gamers and all types of people who just want to have good experiences,” said George Casseus, head of business development for Yokey Pokey.

 When you think of video games, you probably aren’t thinking of experiences that foster learning.
-What you may not realize is that some forward-looking gaming companies are scoring big with educational games.
+What you may not realize is that some forward-looking companies are scoring big with educational games.

 Just as teachers have different teaching methods, students have different learning methods.
 Educators have realized that interactive games can be a very effective way for students to absorb the material in the classroom.